7 min read

-How to Create and Protect Your Trade Secret
+How to Create and Protect Your Trade Secrets

 If your company has valuable information that you wouldn’t want a competitor to possess, chances are it could be considered a trade secret.
 To understand how your company can protect those valuable trade secrets, first it’s important to understand what qualifies.